dnywh/cuckoo-clock/README.md

 ## Features

+### Simulator

+Use the simulator.py file on your Mac or PC to test out image renders before investing in or setting up an e-ink display and Raspberry Pi.

 ### Inky's library

 Follow Pimoroni's instructions for setting up your Inky display.
 The steps can be boiled down to: